alexalpz/learning-node/README.md

 * Was able to create a small questions/answers application on JavaScript with asynchronous code (using standard input/output objects)  conditional statements and javascript template literals.
 * Used argument variables(.argv) and collected info when loading terminal
 * Worked with timing functions, arrow functions and have created seconds delay on the terminal.
-* I was lectured on the many uses of core modules such as path, util and v8.
+* I was lectured on core modules such as path, util and v8.
 * Created functions using readline module and made a small demo in the console that asked questions after a user input (answer) has been entered.
-*
+* Have worked on importing and exporting modules.
+How I can call functions and shortcuts.

 ```